Aida Tomescu

-Aida Tomescu (born October 1955) is a Romanian and Australian contemporary artist who is known for her abstract paintings, collages, drawings and prints.
+Aida Tomescu (born October 1955) is an Australian contemporary artist who is known for her abstract paintings, collages, drawings and prints.
 Tomescu is a winner of the Dobell Prize for Drawing, the Wynne Prize for Landscape and the Sir John Sulman Prize, by the Art Gallery of New South Wales.

 Early life and education

 Tomescu was born in October 1955 in Bucharest, Romania where she lived until age 23.
 She arrived in Australia one year later, in May 1980.
-She studied at the Institute of Fine Arts in Bucharest in the late 1970s.
+She studied at the Institute of Fine Arts in Bucharest in the early 1970s.
+The Institute in Bucharest provided its students with academic training focusing on the structure, composition, and overall approach to making works (Hart, 2006, 10).
 In 1977 she graduated with a diploma in painting and two years later she had her first solo exhibition.
 In 1983 she completed a post-graduate diploma in visual arts at the City Art Institute in Sydney.

-The seed of her career as a painter became planted in Aida Tomescu while studying at the Institute of Fine Arts in Bucharest in the late 1970s, when she closely studied the work of Cézanne and his legacy through cubism.
-She read Kandinsky's famous essay, "Concerning the spiritual in art" ...
-When she emigrated to Australia from Romania and took up study at the City Art Institute in Sydney in 1980 she was ripe for a dedication to abstract painting from which she never wavered.
+The seed of her career as a painter became planted in Aida Tomescu while studying at the Institute of Fine Arts in Bucharest in the late 1970's, when she closely studied the work of Cezanne and his legacy through cubism.
+She read Kandinsky's famous essay, 'Concerning the spiritual in art' ...
+When she emigrated to Australia from Romania and took up study at the City Art Institute in Sydney in 1980 she was ripe for a dedication to abstract painting from which she never wavered (Barry Pearce ' 100 moments of Australian painting' 2014, page 216).